Breastfeeding and Rheumatoid Arthritis

 Summary

 Rheumatoid arthritis is described as an autoimmune disorder that causes inflammation of the joints.
 Several studies indicate that breastfeeding may help reduce the risk of rheumatoid arthritis developing in later life for both mother and baby.
 It is not thought that choosing to breastfeed will worsen existing symptoms of rheumatoid arthritis for most mothers.
 A baby can’t catch rheumatoid arthritis by breastfeeding.
-Several medications prescribed for symptoms of rheumatoid arthritis are said to be compatible with breastfeeding.
+Many medications prescribed for symptoms of rheumatoid arthritis are said to be compatible with breastfeeding.

 *Book extracts reproduced by permission from Pinter & Martin.